The Gods We Can Touch: Singles

 Aurora decided to release "Exist for Love" as the album's first single on 14 May 2020 because she felt "the world needs more love than ever".
 "Cure for Me" was released as The Gods We Can Touch's next single on 7 July 2021.

-On 14 October, she released "Giving in to the Love" as the album's next single, and officially announced The Gods We Can Touch, and its release date of 21 January 2022.
-On 2 December, she released "Heathens" was released as the album's fourth single.
+On 14 October, she released "Giving In to the Love" as the album's next single, and officially announced The Gods We Can Touch, and its release date of 21 January 2022.
+On 2 December, she released "Heathens" as the album's fourth single.
 "A Dangerous Thing" was released as a double single on 7 January 2022 with "Everything Matters", featuring French singer Pomme, as a B-side.
 The latter song was released as a promotional single only.

-"A Temporary High" served as the seventh single, released on 21 January 2022, alongside the album's release.
+"A Temporary High" served as the sixth single, released on 21 January 2022, alongside the album's release.
 A music video was released on 27 January 2022.
-"The Woman I Am", initially a vinyl-exclusive track, it was officially released on 4 April 2022 as the record's eighth single.

 Concert film and tour

 On 3 December 2021, Aurora announced a virtual concert film titled A Touch of the Divine, released exclusively to Moment House on 25 January 2022, a week later after the album was released.
 It was directed by Alexandra Green and produced by Bullion Productions and Mercury Studios.
 A teaser was posted on 18 January 2022, while an official trailer was released two days later.
 Described as a "worldwide digital experience", the film included six songs from the album that were accompanied by choreography and interludes spoken by Aurora herself.

-The album received further promotion from her fourth headlining concert tour, which was announced on 9 July 2021.
-The tour will span across Europe and North America, starting on 13 February 2022 in Milan, Italy, and set to conclude on 12–13 September in Barcelona, Spain.
-The second leg of the tour visited North America in May and June 2022.
+The album received further promotion from her fifth headlining concert tour, The Gods We Can Touch, which was announced on 9 July 2021.

+Usage in media

+The fourth track of the album, "Cure for Me" is part of the main soundtrack of Just Dance 2024 Edition.